SugarXpress Card FAQ

 Where do I put my SugarXpress Card?

-Your card should be kept in a jacket pocket on the left side of your body, between knee and shoulder height.
+Your card should be kept in a jacket or pants pocket on the left side of your body, between knee and shoulder height.
 This will help the gates’ antenna pick up your signal clearly and allow for a smooth loading process.
 For best results, place in a pocket away from your cell phone, credit cards or other devices.
 It is important not to have more than one SugarXpress card on

 What if I lose my SugarXpress Card?